Meet the queens of RuPaul's Drag Race UK season 2

 And Drag Race UK’s Tia Kofi recently revealed how Doctor Who inspires her drag.

-So, who exactly are the queens who will be serving realness, sass and lots of attitude this season?
+So, who exactly are the queens who have been serving realness, sass and lots of attitude this season?

 Lawrence Chaney